unmandy/eyeonic/README.md

 # eyeonic
-An e-commerce store for a fictional eyewear brand: Eyeonic
+An e-commerce platform for a fictional eyewear brand: Eyeonic